Ikabot-Collective/ikabot/README.md

 2. Send resources

-	It sends any amount of resources from one city to another.
-It doesn't matter how many boats you have, _ikabot_ will send all the trips that are necessary.
-The destination city can be own by the user or by another one.
+	It sends unlimited amount of resources from one city to another.
+It doesn't matter how many boats you have, _ikabot_ will send all the trips that were necessary.
+The destination city can be own by the user or by other.

 3. Send wine